 There’s no happy ending ...
 Nevertheless, we might well say that is exactly Harriet Beecher Stowe’s point.
 In 1852 slavery had not been abolished.
 Slaves were still on the plantations and many of them were in the hands of people like Legree.
 Her book was written to shame the collective conscience of America into action against an atrocity which was still continuing.
-So a happy ending would have been, frankly, a lie and a betrayal. ...Shippey only had a half hour course for discussion of Uncle Tom as a hero and so he glossed over some of the things which one could take issue with in his statement.
+So a happy ending would have been, frankly, a lie and a betrayal. ...Shippey only had a half hour discussion of Uncle Tom as a hero and so he glossed over some of the things with which one could take issue in his statement.
 For example, I'd say that Stowe was trying to provide a role model for all of us, often in the slaves she wrote about, but you have to look at it with a Christian focus to see that clearly.

 Most of the charges are basically true.
 Stowe did stereotype.
 She did sentimentalize.
 She offered a role model which later offended African American pride.
 On the other hand, what she did worked.
 She wasn’t trying to provide a role model for African Americans.
 She was trying to make white Americans ashamed of themselves. ...

 Perhaps the short answer to her critics is to ask, “Do you want glory, approval, all those good things?
 Or do you want to achieve your goal?”